knaidufj/agri-passport-design/iteration-2.md

      - Backend APIs for credential issuance, verification, revocation, and DID operations.
      - DID management tools, compliant with W3C DID specifications (creation, resolution, updates, deactivation).
      - Optional blockchain integration to provide an immutable ledger for DID anchoring and credential transactions.
-   - **Purpose:** To provide a comprehensive backend infrastructure that supports all decentralized identity and credential operations within the AATP system.

 ### 2. **aatp-mobile-app**
    - **Objective:** Develop a customized mobile application based on the Bifold Wallet, tailored to AATP-specific use cases for managing credentials, performing selective disclosure, and scanning QR codes.